bxngyn/maze-simulation/README.md

 Maze Generator & Solver
 ===================

-Application written in C++ using SFML.
+An application written in C++ using SFML to demonstrate the runtime differences between maze generation algorithms as maze size changes.

 Requirements
 ---------